rbrown146/Gov_Election_Analytics/index.md

 ![](./Images/coeffs_unemployment.png)

+Note the positive sign on the coefficient for unemployment.
+That implies that as unemployment increases then the incumbent party's voteshare increases, which is likely not true.
 Here is what the two models predict Clinton should have earned in 2016:

 **Actual Clinton Voteshare** - 51.16%